-- 3. If no fuel leak is apparent, reset the fuel pump shut-off switch by pushing in on the reset button. - 4.
-Turn the ignition to the ON position.
-Pause for a few seconds and return the key to the OFF position. - 5.
+- 1. Turn the ignition to the off position. - 2.
+Check the fuel system for leaks. - 3.
+If no fuel leak is apparent, reset the fuel pump shut-off switch by pressing the reset button. - 4.
+Turn the ignition to the on position.
+Pause for a few seconds and return the key to the off position. - 5.
 Make a further check for leaks in the fuel system.